familysyan/TaskOrchestration/README.md

 TaskOrchestration
 =============

 This project is to help manage the execution of runnable tasks.
-A task can have dependency on other tasks and it will be executed only when all of its dependencies have been finished.
+A task can have dependencies on other tasks and it will be executed only when all of its dependencies have been finished.

-A DAG graph is used to manage the dependency of tasks.
+A DAG graph is used to manage the relation of tasks.
 The DAG graph used in this project is [JGrapht](http://jgrapht.org/)

 ### Example
 #### Create a task